 Namibia produces a range of base metals which include zinc, lead, tin and copper.
 Trevali’s Rosh Pinah Zinc mine produces zinc and lead concentrates and has been in operation since 1969.
-Special High-Grade Zinc was produced at Vedanta’s Skorpion Zinc mine, until operations were recently suspended due to depletion of the orebody and slope failures which created an unsafe mining environment.
-Vedanta is currently exploring options to refurbish the refinery at Skorpion zinc and convert it into a toll smelter.
+Special High-Grade Zinc was produced at Vedanta’s Skorpion Zinc mine, until operations were suspended due to depletion of the orebody, and slope failures which created an unsafe mining environment.
+Vedanta is currently exploring options to refurbish the refinery and convert it into a toll smelter.

 Dundee Precious Metals Tsumeb produces blister copper at the Tsumeb smelter, from imported copper concentrates.
 Namibia also produces LME grade copper cathode from Weatherly Namibia’s Tschudi copper mine.

-AfriTin is currently re-developing the old Uis tin mine which resumed small-scale operations in 2019.
-The company has adopted a phased approach to mine development, and will utilse revenue generated in the first phases for further mine expansion.
+AfriTin is currently re-developing the old Uis tin mine and commenced small-scale operation in 2019.
+The company has adopted a phased approach to mine development, and will utilise the revenue generated in the first phase for further mine expansion.